 Okwe (Chiwetel Ejiofor) is a doctor by trade, but since illegally migrating to the UK he works as a cab driver and a hotel night security officer, living in fear of immigration police.
 He shares a tiny flat with a refugee called Senay (Audrey Tautou), who works as a cleaner at the same hotel, where the dark activities of the night soon come to involve them both.

-While a thriller, Dirty Pretty Things plays such close attention to its characters that it’s certainly on the radar of a drama.
-The film depicts the lives of the two immigrants in such an upfront and bleak way that its social message is as strong as any This Is England or City of God.
+While a thriller, Dirty Pretty Things plays close enough attention to its characters to qualify as a drama.
+It depicts the lives of the two immigrants in such an upfront and bleak way that its social message is as strong as any This Is England or City of God.

 The issues surrounding immigration, as well as the plight of the worst off in society, have never felt more relevant.
-With the government’s recent “go home or face arrest” advertising campaign, anti-immigration feeling is high, and films like this are important.
+With the government’s recent ‘go home or face arrest’ advertising campaign, anti-immigration feeling is high, and films like this are important.
 Illegal immigrants are vilified by certain sections of the press, and this is reinforced by politicians who pander to sentiment that is dangerous and counter-productive.

 The life and death struggles people like Okwe and Senay face daily deserve to be drawn attention to.
-When a man asks Okwe why he hasn’t seen him before, he neatly explains: “we are the people you do not see.
+When a man asks Okwe why he hasn’t seen him before, he neatly explains: ‘we are the people you do not see.
 We are the ones who drive your cabs.
 We clean your rooms.
-And suck your cocks.”
+And suck your cocks.’
 Dirty Pretty Things will help you see.